tripor/LPOO1718_T5G13_Project/readme.md

   -Load : eneter a name and it will load the game from the server

   -Exit : exits the game

+  Recipes of the factory can be modified by pressing on them in the map

  ### Other
  Save and load features are working in the game and other algoritms.